Unleash/unleash/docs/configuring-unleash.md

 ```

 The logger interface with its `debug`, `info`, `warn` and `error` methods expects format string support as seen in `debug` or the JavaScript `console` object.
 Many commonly used logging implementations cover this API, e.g., bunyan, pino or winston.

+## Database pooling connection timeouts

+- Please be aware of the default values of connection pool about idle session handling.
+- If you have a network component which closes idle sessions on tcp layer, please ensure, that the connection pool idleTimeoutMillis setting is lower than the timespan as the network component will close the idle connection.